In progress City project

 3. 3

-To use fireworks on private property any other day of the year, residents must obtain a permit from Mississauga Fire and Emergency Services.
+To use fireworks in a City park or on private property on any other day of the year, you must obtain a fireworks permit from Mississauga Fire and Emergency Services.

-If you have any questions about this project, contact project team at enforcement.yoursay@mississauga.ca.
+For questions about this project, contact Matt Chin, Business Analyst, at enforcement.yoursay@mississauga.ca.

 View all projects